scottlamb/moonfire-nvr/README.md

 need a proxy server, as described [here](guide/secure.md)), and only a console-based (rather than web-based) configuration UI.

-Moonfire NVR is currently at version 0.7.7.
-Until version 1.0, there will be no compatibility guarantees: configuration and storage formats may change from version to version.
+Moonfire NVR is pre-1.0, with will be no compatibility guarantees: configuration and storage formats may change from version to version.
 There is an [upgrade procedure](guide/schema.md) but it is not for the faint of heart.

 I hope to add features such as video analytics.
 In time, we can build a full-featured hobbyist-oriented multi-camera NVR that requires nothing but